What’s Your Deal?

 I Like What You’re Doing.
 How Can I Be A Part of It?

+Applications are closed for 2019.
+Applications for 2020 will be open in late spring of 2019 with a deadline in mid-July.
+Join our mailing list under the Contact tab on our website to be informed of upcoming deadlines.
 Artists interested in a residency should propose an idea for a project, part of a larger work, or a series of pieces they intend to complete while in residence.
-Accepted artists are invited to move in as soon as space becomes available.

 In addition to residencies, the Growlery has commissioned murals, sculptures, and installations.